Organization of a Limited Purpose Trust Company

 Background

-Limited purpose trust companies were originally authorized by our Banking Board in 1971, basically in response to the “paper crisis” in the securities industry during this period.
+Limited purpose trust companies were originally authorized in 1971, partly in response to the “paper crisis” in the securities industry during this period.
 At that time, regulations were changed to provide for consideration of restrictive charter applications, provided the proposal was for a limited purpose such as a security transfer agency or related function.
 The policy was further amended in 1981 to broaden the range of activities to include full trust powers.

-In its present form, our regulations specifically state that we are receptive to chartering proposals.
-Requirements stipulate that the applicant “…must demonstrate to the satisfaction of the Banking Board that public convenience and advantage would be promoted by the new facility.”
-Approvals are conditioned upon any restrictions on doing business that the Department of Financial Services deems necessary.
+Today, our regulations specifically state that we are receptive to a wide range of chartering proposals.
+Requirements stipulate that the applicant “must demonstrate to the satisfaction of the Superintendent that public convenience and advantage would be promoted by the proposed new facility.”
+Approvals are conditioned upon any restrictions on doing business that the Department deems necessary.

-Most limited purpose trust companies now operating were chartered under the most recent revision of the policy statement.
-Over the past several years, the vast majority of applicants have been out-of-state or foreign banking organizations desiring an expanded New York presence, and insurance and securities companies seeking to complement activities by conducting various trust businesses through subsidiaries.
+Applicants for limited purpose trust company charters have included, for example, out-of-state or foreign banking organizations desiring an expanded New York presence, and insurance and securities companies seeking to complement activities by conducting various trust businesses through subsidiaries.
+In addition, some limited purpose trust company applicants seek to engage in virtual currency-related activity.

 Chartering Procedures and Restrictions

-In general, informational requests and financial criteria required in the application process for a limited purpose trust company charter are similar to those of a full service bank or trust company with two notable exceptions: the minimum level of capitalization and the requirement for FDIC insurance.
-Once submitted in acceptable form, the application receives the same level of scrutiny as other bank and trust company proposals and ultimately requires the approval of the Superintendent of Financial Services.
+In general, informational requests and financial criteria required in the application process for a limited purpose trust company charter are similar to those for a full service bank or trust company charter, with two notable exceptions: the minimum level of capitalization and the requirement for FDIC insurance.
+Once submitted in acceptable form, the application receives the same level of scrutiny as other bank and trust company proposals and ultimately requires the approval of the Superintendent.

-Restrictions imposed on the operations of limited purpose trust companies are contained in its organization certificate.
-The basic restriction is the prohibition on receiving deposits and making loans except as incidental to the exercise of fiduciary powers.
-Recent chartering documents include this standard clause:
+Restrictions imposed on the operations of a limited purpose trust company are contained in its organization certificate.
+The basic restriction is the prohibition on receiving deposits and making loans except as directly arising from the exercise of fiduciary powers.
+Recent chartering documents have included this standard clause:

 “The corporation is to exercise the powers conferred by Section 100 of the Banking Law.
 The corporation shall neither accept deposits nor make loans except for deposits and loans arising directly from the exercise of the fiduciary powers specified in Section 100 of the Banking Law.”